-- A minimum of five (5) plants within the front of the property; - One additional feature tree with a minimum pot size of 75L; - All garden beds are to be edged and mulched; and - Turf is to be provided to the remainder of the front yard between the front building line and kerb-line, except where an alternative landscape treatment is provided. - All landscaping to the front of the property it to be completed within three (3) months of handover from the builder.
+- A minimum of five (5) plants within the front of the property. - One additional feature tree with a minimum pot size of 75L. - All garden beds are to be edged and mulched. - Turf is to be provided between the front building line and kerb-line, except where an alternative landscape treatment is provided. - All landscaping to the front of the property is to be completed within three (3) months of handover from the builder.